 Hagigat HaTorah: In this special program the community celebrates our 1st graders beginning their formal Jewish education.
 The students and their families learn together about the tradition of the wimple, a special cloth that is used to wrap the Torah, and create a wimple that honors the child and his or her family’s heritage.
 In a meaningful Shabbat ceremony, families share the wimples with the community and offer blessings to their 1st graders before joining in a celebratory kiddush.

 Shaarey Tikvah helps students prepare to become b’nai mitzvah with individualized and communal programs.
 We can connect children with experienced tutors who can help them prepare for this milestone.
 We also offer an occasional cohort program for our b’nai mitzvah students and their parents that explores the meaning and significance of becoming a bar or bat mitzvah, teaches core Jewish concepts, wrestles with compelling current issues, and discusses the next steps in their Jewish education and involvement.
-For more information about preparing for b’nai mitzvah, we invite you to reach out to our Rabbi, Director of Congregational Learning, or Executive Director.
+For more information about preparing for b’nai mitzvah, we invite you to reach out to our Rabbi, or Executive Director.